 MGMT 581 Team Building

 MBA 551 Strategic Managerial Communications

+MBA 559 Entrepreneurship

 MBA 633 Legal Issues in the Workplace

-MBA 559 Entrepreneurship

 The electives in the Learning Team program do not lead to a specific concentration.
 Concentrations may be added via additional coursework upon advisement.
+International M.B.A.
+Program: Benedictine's International M.B.A.
+Program prepares students to enter today's dynamic global workplace with the assurance of superior personal and intellectual development, along with the important understanding of today's multicultural environment.
+Students complete 64 quarter credit hours in 13 core M.B.A. courses, plus three courses focusing on international business.
+Those students interested in a truly international experience have the opportunity to take their concentration courses at Copenhagen Business School (CBS).
+Summer sessions at CBS offer coursework in an accelerated 12 to 21 day format.
+The Asian M.B.A. program is run in partnership with two universities in Shenyang: Shenyang University of Technology and Shenyang Jianzhu University (formerly Shenyang Architectural and Civil Engineering University).
+The M.B.A. program is also being offered in partnership with Vietnam National University (VNU) in Hanoi and Ho Chi Minh City (formerly Saigon) at Binh Dong University.
+The Higher Learning Commission approved Benedictine University to offer M.B.A. and Master of Science (M.S.) in Management Information Systems programs throughout China and Vietnam.
 Dual Degree M.B.A.
-Programs: Benedictine University offers the following five dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./Master of Public Health, M.B.A./M.S. in Accountancy, M.B.A./M.S. in Nursing, M.BA./M.S. in Business Analytics and M.B.A./J.D. with John Marshall Law School.
+Programs: Benedictine University offers the following seven dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./Master of Public Health, M.B.A./M.S. in Accountancy, M.B.A./M.S. in Nursing, M.BA./M.S. in Business Analytics and M.B.A./J.D. with John Marshall Law School.
 Dual degree programs prepare students to take leadership roles and pursue a myriad of career opportunities.
 Dual degree programs generally require 96 quarter credit hours and may be completed in as little as 36 months.
 Application and admission is required to each graduate program, and students must fulfill all requirements for each program in the selected dual degree.
 Students admitted to a graduate business administration program may apply to a dual degree program at any time during their initial degree program or up to five years after completion of the initial degree program.
-Approval of both program directors (M.B.A., M.S. in Accountancy, M.S. in Business Analytics, M.S. in Management Information Systems, M.S. in Management and Organizational Behavior and M.P.H.) and the Department of Graduate Business Administration Chair is required.
-Should a returning Benedictine student exceed the five year time limit required to apply to a dual degree program, the student may petition the department chair to consider their prior academic performance and professional development to be accepted into a the dual degree program in order to be considered for the dual degree program.
+Approval of both program directors (M.B.A., M.S. in Accountancy, M.S. in Business Analytics, M.S. in Management Information Systems, M.S. in Management and Organizational Behavior, and M.P.H.) and the Department of Graduate Business Administration chair is required.
+Should a returning Benedictine student exceed the fiveyear time limit required to apply to a dual degree program, the student may petition the department chair to consider their prior academic performance and professional development to be accepted into a the dual degree program in order to be considered for the dual degree program.
 These applications will be considered on an individual basis.
 The residency requirement for a dual degree is 64 quarter credit hours.
 M.B.A.
 Certificate Programs: